COSC3020/theory-vs-practice-Will-GreinerUWYO/README.md

 I used this link to help with the misleading question: https://www.geeksforgeeks.org/asymptotic-notation-and-analysis-based-on-input-size-of-algorithms/
 Got the complexity of the binary search tree from this link: https://testbook.com/maths/binary-search-tree#:~:text=In%20a%20balanced%20BST%2C%20the,and%20proceed%20left%20or%20right.

 Worked with Michael Stoll to clean up my usage of terms.
+Talked to Lily Brongo about other options.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.